Government

 Review the five-year development plan

-The 15 LLG presidents by virtue of their election and appointment are members of the five District Development Authority Boards, which make important policy decisions for the LLGs and wards in the districts.
-The elected open members are chairman of these Boards, however, to ensure, that the process of vision alignment starts and radiates from the district and the rural areas, it is strategically important that the EPG’s broad policy and development thinking of transforming the people/Enga province requires to be filtered down to the LLG &ward level.
-The need for all levels of government to be proactive about the provinces and the district’s future ought to remain paramount.
+The fifteen LLG presidents, by virtue of their election and appointment, are members of the five District Development Authority Boards.
+These boards play a key role in making important policy decisions for the LLGs and wards within their districts.
+The elected open members serve as chairpersons of these boards.
+To ensure that the vision of Enga’s transformation starts at the district and rural levels, it is essential for the EPG’s broader policy and development strategies to be communicated down to the LLG and ward levels.
+Proactive engagement from all levels of government regarding the province’s and districts’ future remains crucial.

-Functionally, however, the Provincial Executive Council (PEC) is responsible for making good policy decisions and further ensuring these are implemented through budgetary allocations.
-The policy formulation process is facilitated and strengthened by the PMT on all policy and technical matters through the office of the provincial administrator.
+Functionally, the Provincial Executive Council is responsible for making sound policy decisions and ensuring their implementation through budget allocations.
+The policy formulation process is supported and strengthened by the Provincial Management Team, which handles all policy and technical matters through the office of the Provincial Administrator.